 C.J. was a seventh grader who happened to be a computer whiz; he worshipped Bill Gates and all things Microsoft.
 This was 1995 -- before Gates and his company became part of every facet of American life -- and when the Internet was still referred to by the more cumbersome "World Wide Web."
 When he was my student, I researched in the library -- the bound Encyclopedias have always been a comfort to me -- and then, reluctantly, with a clunky search engine called Dogpile.
 When C.J. spoke with me about computers -- always with passion, animation and fascination -- I rejoiced in his knowledge and enthusiasm, but could not truly nurture that significant aspect of his intelligence.
 I needed a specialist in gifted education.
 There were numerous experts in my building I could call on for assistance with my students' learning disabilities or their emotional distress, but there was no one to help me meet C.J.'s needs.

 Educators across the country struggle with this.
 There is no federal or state mandate for gifted education or enrichment opportunities.
 It's true that Vermont state statutes acknowledge there are children "who, when compared to other of their age, experience, or environment exhibit capacity of high performance in intellectual, creative or artistic areas, possess unusual capacity for leadership or excel in specific academic areas."
-But this statute later spells out the reality: there will be no specific money attached to the statute, and the recognition of these students does not "create an additional entitlement to educational or other services."
-Lawmakers know that these students inherently need different things in order to reach their full potential, but it is a hollow acknowledgement; parents and teachers must make do.
+But this statute later spells out the reality: there will be no specific money attached to the statute, and the recognition of these students does not "create an additional entitlement to educational or other services.

 In this country, we believe that gifted children will "figure it out" and "find their way" -- even if their schools do not address their academic needs.
 The already small resources allocated for the education of gifted and talented (G/T) students have steadily eroded due to costs related to No Child Left Behind implementation.
 The year after NCLB was made law, Illinois cut $16 million from G/T education; Michigan's support dropped from $5 million to $500,000.
 In the current recession, Congress has not funded the Jacob K. Javits Gifted and Talented Students Educational Program -- the only Washington initiative to meet the needs of G/T students.